Alejogb1/job-board/blog-data/why-is-brainjs-server-side-producing-errors-in-android.md

 id: "why-is-brainjs-server-side-producing-errors-in-android"
 ---

-Okay, let's talk about this brain.js server-side issue on Android.
+, let's talk about this brain.js server-side issue on Android.
 It’s a quirk that I’ve seen pop up more than once in projects, and it's usually not brain.js itself that's the culprit, but rather the environment it's operating within.
 I remember spending a frustrating week troubleshooting a similar issue a few years back when attempting to implement a basic neural network for offline image classification on a client’s mobile app.
 We thought we had it nailed in our testing environment, only to hit a wall when deployed on actual Android devices.
 The crux of the problem often boils down to discrepancies between the server-side (nodejs, typically) environment brain.js expects and the sandboxed execution environment on Android, particularly when running javascript outside of a web browser context.

 The primary reason why brain.js, when executed server-side, may produce errors on Android boils down to a few key differences in how Javascript is processed in these environments.
 Node.js provides a robust, fully-featured JavaScript engine (V8), with access to a wealth of system resources, including the file system and network access.
 This is typically used to run the neural network training and inference logic in a backend setting.
 However, on Android, you typically execute Javascript code in one of two contexts: the webview of a browser or directly via a javascript engine, often a significantly lighter version than V8.
 When you directly use a javascript engine outside a webview, you are in an environment severely constrained in its capabilities.
 Things like direct filesystem access, the `process` module, and several other Node.js specific global objects and libraries simply do not exist.
 Therefore, any code using features specific to Node.js during its execution on Android will cause runtime exceptions, and brain.js will fail to work correctly.